-8.7.1 induction term
+8.5.2 induction term

 This tactic applies to any goal.
-The type of the argument term must be an inductive constant.
-Then, the tactic induction generates subgoals, one for each possible form of term, i.e. one for each constructor of the inductive type.
+The argument term must be of inductive type and the tactic induction generates subgoals, one for each possible form of term, i.e. one for each constructor of the inductive type.